wp-plugins/jonradio-multiple-themes/readme.txt

 == Changelog ==

+= 4.9 =
+* Add an Asterisk ("*") to match any Subdirectory at a given level of the File Hierarchy, as another form of the Prefix URL option
+* Reorganize Settings page

 = 4.8 =
 * Delay intercept of get_options 'stylesheet' and 'template' until 'plugins_loaded' (NextGen Gallery conflict)
 * Check for illegal characters in Keyword and Value of Query portion of URL in Settings fields